 Her interest in mathematics began after her parents confined her to her home.
 That was because there were many revolts and a lot of danger when outside.
 Stuck indoors, Sophie began to explore her father’s library and one day found a book about the legend of Archimedes’s death.
 According to legend, when Roman soldiers invaded Archimedes’s city, he was “so engrossed in the study of a geometric figure in the sand that he failed to respond to the questioning of a Roman soldier.
 As a result he was speared to death.”* Archimedes’s story so impressed Sophie, she decided mathematics must be a very interesting subject and immediately began devoting herself to its study.

-When Sophie’s parents learned she was studying mathematics, they felt it was an inappropriate subject for the female mind.
+When Sophie’s parents learned she was studying mathematics, they felt it was an inappropriate subject for their daughter.
 One person wrote:

 “Her family were alarmed at so much ardor, and endeavored to turn her attention to more ladylike pursuits.
 They tried the plan of putting out her fire and taking away her clothes at night, but she found in the morning wrapped up in blankets, absorbed in her studies in a room so cold that the ink was frozen in the inkstand.”